vitalyliber/dokku-github-action/README.md

 # Dokku for GitHub Actions

-Deploy an App to your Dokku server.
+Deploy your App to the Dokku server.

 This action will deploy the Application to your Dokku server via SSH.